 Design & Construction

 I prefer the shorter scale length since it’s very easy for me to access the upper frets.
 It accommodates expressive string bending perfectly.
-This configuration also adds stability and smoothness when doing fast play.
-However, those who are accustomed to longer scale length like the Fender Tele will find it challenging to play a guitar that reaches the neck too soon.
+This configuration also adds stability and smoothness when doing a fast play.
+However, those who are accustomed to longer scale length like the Fender Tele will find it challenging to play the guitar that reaches the neck too soon.

 Nothing much has changed in terms of the design.
 The new Mustang still has the big ol’ headstock and chrome-plated tuners.
 You’ll find the six-saddle string-through-body hardtail bridge that keeps the strings stable and in tune.
 Additionally, the hardtail bridge also provides better resonance to the guitar

 I think it came with real hardware and electronics.
 The tuners and the tailpiece bridge are quite reliable.
 If in case the guitar isn’t playable, you can easily upgrade the bridge and the string, which doesn’t require much of an effort.

 What works magic in Mustang apart from the hardware are the single-coil pickups.
 Proprietary of Fender, the single-coil pickups at the neck and bridge invoke the classic alternative tone of the original Mustangs.
 These are slanted in position, just like the original Mustangs.

 Each pickup offers various sound options you’ll really enjoy, through the three-way pickup selector switch.
 To give you more control over the sound you produce, the guitar includes a volume and a tone control you can easily access.
 The metal plate and pickguard sit on the top well and serve their purpose.
 Overall, the guitar looks neat and straightforward, yet very appealing.